dotnet/aspnetcore/src/HttpClientFactory/Polly/src/PACKAGE.md

 In this example, if the outgoing request is an HTTP GET, a 10-second timeout is applied.
 For any other HTTP method, a 30-second timeout is used.

-#### Additional scenarios

-For more examples on using Polly-based handlers, see the [official documentation](https://learn.microsoft.com/aspnet/core/fundamentals/http-requests?view#use-polly-based-handlers).

 ## Main Types

 The main types provided by this package are: